Eye Of Horus – Powerful, Ancient Egyptian Symbol With Deep Meaning

 Besides the all-seeing nature and protective properties assigned to the Eye by the ancient Egyptians, they also associated different elements with it.
 These elements had to do with the senses and thought:

-- The eyebrow above the eye represented thought
+§ The eyebrow above the eye represents the thought

-- Finally, the spiral curve was thought to be the tongue and it represented taste
+§ Finally, the spiral curve was thought to be the tongue, and it meant taste

 Left: The Eye of Providence can be seen on the reverse of the Great Seal of the United States, seen here on the US $1 bill.
 Credit: Wikipedia - Right: All-seeing eye on the top of the Declaration of Human Rights (1789), French Revolution.
 Credit: Wikipedia

-The Eye of Providence is a powerful symbol that has been used for hundreds of years, if not longer.
-Some scholars trace it's history to ancient Egypt and the Eye of Horus.
+The Eye of Providence is a powerful symbol used for hundreds of years, if not longer.
+Some scholars trace its history to ancient Egypt and the Eye of Horus.
 The All Seeing Eye has been an important Christian symbol that can often be found on stained glass windows of churches.

-Though science has since dispelled many of the myths associated with the Eye, it has not lost its attractiveness and many people look to use it for protection or whatever other purposes they may have.
+Though science has since dispelled many of the myths associated with the Eye, it has not lost its attractiveness, and many people look to use it for protection or other purposes.

-With a clouded origin and application, everyone in the modern age is free to apply their meaning and use to the Eye of Horus.
-This can be done even though modern Egyptians do not hold to the ancient myths or use the Eye in their daily lives.
+With a clouded origin and application, everyone in the modern age can apply their meaning and use to the Eye of Horus.
+It can be done even though modern Egyptians do not adhere to ancient myths or use the Eye daily.

-With the dangers that lie in the world, both ancient and modern, it is not surprisingly that some people do turn to the Eye of Horus.
-They do this to find peace of mind and a safe haven from harm.
+With the dangers that lie in the ancient and modern world, it is not surprising that some people do turn to the Eye of Horus.
+They do this to find peace of mind and a haven from harm.

 Written by – David Tee - AncientPages.com Staff Writer